fei0316/OpenCC-android-app/README.md

 - Dark Mode
 - Wait for qichuan to update the library for the new Hong Kong variant updates no longer based on 香港小學學習字詞表 (OpenCC pull request #418)
 - Prompt that OpenCC is not perfect and should double check the result
-- Japanese New Knaji support??
+- Japanese New Kanji support??
 - Default conversion mode?

 ## How to build